Vaughn Grissom Player Props: Braves vs. Marlins

 Vaughn Grissom At The Plate

-- In 16 games played this year, he has not hit a home run.

-- In five games this season, Grissom has picked up an RBI, with more than one RBI once.
+- In five games this year, Grissom has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 16 games so far this season.
+- He has scored in four games this year (23.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.